-Novelist and distinguished supporter of Humanism
+Novelist and Patron of Humanists UK

 I think human life is the fundamental value.
 This is not a belief, but a moral choice.
 Most people feel the same, even if they don’t know it.
 But we don’t need the imaginary ogres of religion to enforce morality.
 Valuing the lives of other people is simply part of what it means to be human.